Billionaire Profile

 Early Life and Education

-Stephen Andrew Feinberg was born in The Bronx, New York, on March 29, 1960.
-When he was eight years old, his family moved to Spring Valley, a suburb of New York City.
-His father was a steel salesman.
-Feinberg was a nationally ranked chess player and played bridge and tennis in high school.
-He continued to play tennis at Princeton University, graduating in 1982 with a Bachelor of Arts in Politics.
-During his time at Princeton, he was a member of the Army Reserve Officers' Training Corps (ROTC).
+Stephen Andrew Feinberg was born on March 29, 1960, in the Bronx, New York.
+Raised in a Jewish family, he moved to Spring Valley, New York, at age eight.
+His father worked as a steel salesman.
+Feinberg excelled in academics and sports, graduating from Princeton University in 1982 with a Bachelor of Arts in politics.
+During his time at Princeton, he captained the tennis team and participated in the Reserve Officers' Training Corps (ROTC).

 Rise to Success